frederic-perez/AmE-dictionary/dictionary.md

 __abounds__
 __about-face__
 __aboveboard__
-__abreast__ :three: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro
+__abreast__ :four: Side by side and facing the same way. _The path was wide enough for two people to walk abreast._ _Syn_ in a row, side by side, alongside :es: de frente, a la par, en la fila, uno al lado de otro
 __abrogation__ :two::shit:
 __abs__ _Six-pack abs._
 __absconded__ _v_